Substance use disorder causes, impacts, and solutions

 According to the 2023 United States National Survey on Drug Use and Health (NSDUH) substance use disorder statistics, 48.5 million (16.7%) Americans (aged 12 and older) battled an SUD, and 10.2% of Americans 12 and older had an alcohol use disorder in the past year.

-While individuals may experience SUDs for any number of reasons, SUDs typically develop from any combination of the below:
+While individuals may experience SUDs for any number of reasons, key causes of substance use include:

-• Early use – initiating use at a young age
+- Early use – initiating the use of drugs or alcohol at a young age

 Demographic and societal impacts